Nuclear dimension and virtually polycyclic groups: Nuclear dimension bounds

 \subsection{Virtually polycyclic groups}

 We will show in this subsection that the group C*-algebra of a virtually polycyclic group has finite nuclear dimension.
 We start with a more refined discussion of the construction in \Cref{ex:beyond-central-extension}.
+We briefly recall the latter here (with the notation $H$ replacing $G$): Given discrete groups $H$, $N$, and $M$ with $N$ and $M$ normal in $H$ and $M \leq Z(N)$, we can view $C^*(N)$ as a twisted $H/N$-$\widehat{M}$-C*-algebra such that $C^*(H)$ is identified with the associated twisted crossed product $C^*(N) \rtimes_{\alpha,\omega, \mathrm{max}} H/N $, where we denote the twisted action of $H/N$ on $C^*(N)$ by $(\alpha,\omega)$.